 This course provides students with an introduction to the human systems and their influence on behavior.
 Topics include the motor and nervous systems, genetics, sexual behavior, psychopharmacology, and related neurological and psychological disorders.
-This course also includes a statistical and research component.

 PSY-2010 Industrial/Organizational Psychology (4 Credits) Prerequisite: PSY-1000.